-This bunny will weigh between 5.5 and 7.5 kpounds.
+This bunny will weigh between 5.5 and 7.5 pounds.
 Their ears are lopped with rounded tips.
 While the ears are long, they are not the longest.
 You will also find their fur to be many colors including tri or bicolored.
-This fur ball also has a life expectancy of five to seven years.
+This fur ball also has a life expectancy of 5 to 7 years.

 3. Lionhead Rabbit